nstamatelopoulos/OCP-disconnected-wrapper/README.md

 - Terraform
 - AWS credentials
 - Pull-Secret
-- Golang installed so to be able to run or compile the program.
+- Optional: Golang installed so to be able to run or compile the program.

 # How to setup
 - Terraform: